 The success of Prescription Drug Event data submission is dependent on plans understanding the process of collecting and submitting accurate Prescription Drug Event (PDE) data.
-The purpose of this module is to present participants with the important terms, key resources, and schedule information that provide a foundation for the Prescription Drug Event Data technical assistance program.
+The purpose of this module is to present participants with the important terms, key resources, and schedule information that provide a foundation for the Prescription Drug Event Data training.